xolox/vim-shell/README.md

 directory (on Windows) or the `~/.vim/` directory (on UNIX), restarting Vim and testing the three functions as follows from inside Vim:

-1. Execute the following command:

-        :call xolox#shell#openurl('http://www.vim.org/')

-   Does this open your preferred (or best available) web browser?
-On UNIX if the environment variable `$DISPLAY` is empty the plug-in will switch to a command-line browser.

-2. (Windows only) Execute the following command:

-        :call xolox#shell#execute('notepad')

-   Does this start Notepad without blocking Vim's window and without opening a command prompt window to run the command?

-3. In graphical Vim execute the following command:
+1. In graphical Vim execute the following command:

         :call xolox#shell#fullscreen()